Travel Health Information Sheets

 Fly sprays or “knock down sprays” are generally not effective.

-Insecticide coils are circles of solid insecticide which can be burnt outside, but not indoors as they can be a fire hazard.
+Insecticide coils are circles of solid insecticide which can be burnt outside, but not indoors, as they are a fire hazard.

 Where can I buy a bed net, insect repellent and other products?